 Madrid is a city that never sleeps (in all the sense of the word).
-As a consequence, open air, rooftop terraces offer great atmosphere and spectacular views.
+As a consequence, open air, rooftop terraces offer a great atmosphere and spectacular views.
 There are too many of these to name in here.
 Just keep in mind they are located in hotels, cafes and even markets!
 A simple Google search will point you to the coolest ones.

 Without a doubt, we can say Madrid is a city full of spectacular viewpoints.
 Use these suggestions to find your favorite one and start seeing life from the top.

 Spain Itinerary: Best Two Weeks in the Country